https://www.taplowgroup.com3

 #5: 360-Degree Feedback Scores

-How to Measure: Implement regular 360-degree feedback assessments for leaders.
+How to Measure: The organization needs to conduct periodic 360-degree feedback evaluations to measure leader performance.
 Assess improvements in feedback scores over time to gauge development impact.

 #6: Leadership Pipeline Strength